EchoVLM: Dynamic Mixture-of-Experts Vision-Language Model for Universal Ultrasound Intelligence: Abstract

 \section{Abstract}

-Ultrasound imaging has become the preferred imaging modality for early cancer screening due to its advantages of non-ionizing radiation, low cost, and real-time imaging capabilities.
-However, conventional ultrasound diagnosis heavily relies on physician expertise, presenting challenges of high subjectivity and low diagnostic efficiency.
-Vision-language models (VLMs) offer promising solutions for this issue, but existing general-purpose models demonstrate limited knowledge in ultrasound medical tasks, with poor generalization in multi-organ lesion recognition and low efficiency across multi-task diagnostics.
-To address these limitations, we propose EchoVLM, a vision-language model specifically designed for ultrasound medical imaging.
-The model employs a Mixture of Experts (MoE) architecture trained on data spanning seven anatomical regions.
-This design enables the model to perform multiple tasks, including ultrasound report generation, diagnosis and visual question-answering (VQA).
-The experimental results demonstrated that EchoVLM achieved significant improvements of 10.15 and 4.77 points in BLEU-1 scores and ROUGE-1 scores respectively compared to Qwen2-VL on the ultrasound report generation task.
-These findings suggest that EchoVLM has substantial potential to enhance diagnostic accuracy in ultrasound imaging, thereby providing a viable technical solution for future clinical applications.
-Source code and model weights are available at \url{https://github.com/Asunatan/EchoVLM}.
+Ultrasound is the preferred early cancer screening modality due to non-ionizing radiation, cost-effectiveness, and real-time imaging, yet conventional diagnosis relies heavily on physician expertise, causing significant subjectivity and limited efficiency.
+Vision-Language Models (VLMs) show promise but lack ultrasound-specific knowledge and multi-organ generalization.
+We propose EchoVLM, the first open-source 10-billion-parameter ultrasound-tailored VLM with a Mixture-of-Experts (MoE) architecture.
+It is infused with knowledge across seven anatomical systems, trained on 208,941 clinical cases, 1.47 million ultrasound key-frame images, and over 100 diseases or imaging findings.
+Supporting clinical report generation, diagnosis prediction, and Visual Question Answering (VQA), it outperforms Qwen2-VL by 7.58 BLEU-1 and 3.45 ROUGE-1 points in report generation.
+This work shows substantial potential for establishing a general-purpose ultrasound VLM and lays a technical foundation for clinical translation.
+Source code and model weights are available at \url{https://github.com/Asunatan/EchoVLM}. \begingroup {\fnsymbol{footnote}}